ansys/pyaedt/doc/source/API/Primitives.rst

     ...

-Objects in circuit tools
+Objects in Circuit tools
 ~~~~~~~~~~~~~~~~~~~~~~~~
-The following classes define the objects properties for circuit tools.
+The following classes define the objects properties for Circuit tools.
 They contain all getters and setters to simplify object manipulation.

 .. currentmodule:: pyaedt.modeler